 - Bonus Spins: Any other offer with casino spins

 Once you have received your casino spins all you need to do is go to the game they are listed for.
 A popup will show up as soon as the game has loaded.
-It won’t tell you anything you don’t know, but it is a nice way to confirm that they offer is activated.
+It won’t tell you anything you don’t know, but it is a nice way to confirm that the offer is activated.

-There are still slot strategies, including the evergreen Martingale-system, but that is a different issue entirely, especially as offers with spins can have capped wins.
-Read on to learn exactly what makes an offer of casino spins good, and what pesky terms and conditions you should keep a look-out for.
+There are still slot strategies, including the evergreen Martingale system, but that is a different issue entirely, especially as offers with spins can have capped wins.
+Read on to learn exactly what makes an offer of casino spins good, and what pesky terms and conditions you should keep a lookout for.

 How Much is a Free Spin Actually Worth?

 Almost all free spins and bonus spins are set to the lowest bet value for the specific slot they are given out on.
 This usually means 10 or 20 pence.
 There will however be offers that are worth more, and don’t you worry, when this is the case it will be quite clear.
+As always, when gambling, be sure to take in the key details of the terms and conditions so that you know what you are signing up for.

 Free spins, bonus spins, extra spins, real spins and, well, really just any adjective you can add in front of the word “spin” seem to pop up everywhere.
 What do these terms mean, how are they different, and are there any actual effects for us players?
 To keep you from sitting in suspense, the answer to the last question is “yes”.
 These different names affect anything from how much they are worth to whether or not your winnings will be in real money.